Shopping in Florence

 Via de' Bardi, 17, 50125 Firenze FI, Italy

-The art of decorative paper-making most likely originated in France, but a strong tradition of the craft also developed in Florence.
-Il Torchio stocks some of the most interesting decorative paper in the city; watch bookbinders at work while you...
+The art of decorative paper-making has been originated in France several centuries ago, but a strong tradition of the craft has also developed in Florence.
+Il Torchio stocks some of the most interesting decorative paper in the city; you can see...

 Via de' Tornabuoni, 1, 50123 Firenze FI, Italy

 Pedestrian Via Tornabuoni is lined with handsome Renaissance palaces and designer boutiques.
 Gucci, Prada, Roberto Cavalli and Armani have flagship stores here and you’ll also find Luis Vuitton, Hogan, Pucci and Tiffany.
 Tired of shopping?
 Catch...